isabella232/empty-maven-skin/README.md

-# Blank Maven skin
+# Empty Maven skin

-Blank Maven skin renders the Maven site pages without any additional skinning or decoration.
+Empty Maven skin renders the Maven site pages without any additional skinning or decoration.
 It only outputs the contents of each page.

-The skin uses short title as output's `<title>` tag.
-If one is not available, tries to derive it from the first `<h1>` header in the content.

 ## Usage